wikimedia/takedown-tools/README.md

 centralLog.php - calls and displays log for submissions done on all lcatool forms.
 logDetails.php - displays details of logged events on demand (by clicking title on centraLog.php).

-beginoauthregistration.php - page to start the authorization process with mediawiki oauth
+beginmwoauthregistration.php - page to start the authorization process with mediawiki oauth
 	Begins blank request process then sends user to meta to finish authorization
 mwOAuthCallback.php - callback script for after a user has authorized themselves for LCATools.
 	Takes verification script and token, verifies against session started on beginoauthregistration.php.